consiglionazionaledellericerche/jscontact-tools/README.md

     CLIENTPIDMAP
     XML

-5. The sex information of the GENDER property is mapped to the SpeakToAs object if GRAMMATICAL-GENDER is missing as in the following:
+5. The sex information of the GENDER property is mapped to the SpeakToAs object if GRAMMATICAL-GENDER is missing and if the 'convertGenderToSpeakToAs' configuration value is set to true as in the following:

     GENDER      SpeakToAs.grammaticalGender
     M           male